tnmdevs/ussd/README.md

 You can extend the following methods to change some properties of the screen.
 * `type()` should return an integer delegated to constants `RELEASE` and `RESPONSE` of the `TNM\USSD\Response` class.
 It defaults to `RESPONSE` if not overridden.
 * `goesBack()` return a boolean value defining if the screen should have a `back` navigation option.
 You can leave it alone unless you are defining the landing screen.

+### 5. Exception Handling
+The USSD adapter has a self-rendering exception handler.
+To throw an exception, throw new `TNM\USSD\Exceptions\UssdException`.
+It takes two params: the `request` object and the message you want to pass to the user.

 ### Example Screen Implementation